|

 You know about South Beach of course: the hub of the Miami Beach party scene.
 Where everybody wants to be.
 The ONLY place to stay if you’re going to Miami.
 Or is it?

-Just north of South Beach, Mid Beach has started attracting the crowds with its larger and more luxurious resorts.
+Just north of South Beach, Mid Beach has started attracting the crowds with its larger and more luxurious resorts and slightly more laid back vibe.

 So which is the best area to stay?